 Q: Can I get Vitamin D from sunbathing?

 A: Yes, your body produces Vitamin D when your skin is exposed to UVB rays.
-However, you only need a short amount of sun exposure to produce adequate Vitamin D. Aim for 10-15 minutes of sun exposure a few times a week.
+Even so, you only need a short amount of sun exposure to produce adequate Vitamin D. Aim for 10-15 minutes of sun exposure a few times a week.

 Q: What should I do if I get sunburned?